tri-cods/html-css/lessons.md

 Tip: Give the file a simple name.
 Also, the name **cannot** have spaces.
 A good practice is to use either dashes or underscores where there would otherwise be spaces.
 For example: `this-is-an-image.jpg` or `this_is_an_image.jpg`.

 Using the code above as a reference, add that image into your `index.html` file, re-save the file, and re-open or refresh the page in your browser.
 Your image should now appear on the page.

+## Evaluation

+True or False: Including alt text in websites improves its accessibility?
+- True*
+- False

 # Conventions